Ball of the Foot Pain

 - The ball of the foot usually hurts due to too much pressure on the front of the foot.

-- This can lead to numerous conditions as listed above, but they are all made worse by more pressure.
+- As listed above, this can lead to numerous conditions, but they are all made worse by more pressure.

 - So more time spent on the ball of the foot will cause more ball of the foot pain!.